Updated by Nazanin Ghodsian, 11/19/2024

 The Planter Box House, which is loaded with plants and was intended for a retired couple who are passionate about farming, looks less defined as it alternates between a house, a farm, and a garden, waiting to be redefined as a modern tropical home.

-With almost forty different kinds of food plants growing in its cascading concrete planter boxes on each floor, the house stands out dramatically from the neighboring structures.
+With almost forty different kinds of food plants growing in its cascading concrete planter boxes on each floor, this construction project stands out dramatically from the neighboring structures.
 Its recessed frontage offers more areas for the community to gather together in public.
 The first planter box is situated beyond the border, encircling an existing jasmine tree.
 Between the couple and their neighbor, this planter functions as urban furniture and a point of contact.

 Tropical sustainable urban community life and farming are reflected in the owner’s attitude and a strong feeling of hospitality throughout the interior areas.
 Since there are simply glass walls and windows between the front and back of the building, opening the gate allows one to enjoy the light and cross ventilation while also having a visual representation of the entire ground floor.
 The back of the structure is highlighted by a double-volume kitchen and dining space with a full-height glass pane that can extend outwards towards a green wall at the back, divided by the living room and the main stairway of the house.